azyzz228/sandbox-eslint-import/README.md

 On my end, everything works properly, no unnceessary errors are flagged for importing from `victory`.

-Below is the message after I run eslint command.
+Below is the message I got after running `eslint`

 ```
 > sandbox-new@1.0.0 debug